patrikbego/auth-node-client/README.md

 # Authorization Nextjs Client

-This is a Auth Nextjs Client
+This is an Auth Nextjs Client
 The project contains following source files:
 ```
 ├── README.md